-Number of Securities Remaining Weighted- Available for Future Issuance Under Equity Compensation Plan Catagory Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) of Opti Average kercise Price Outstanding ons, Warrants and Rights (\$) Plans (Excluding Securities Reflected in Column (a)) (1) (c) Plan Category Equity Compensation Plans Approved by Security Holders (2)(3) 5,872,753 \$ (b) 35.77(4) 11,864,597 Equity Compensation Plans not Approved by Security Holders (5) 119,664 \$ 2.41 240,845 Total 5,992,417 \$ 32.99(4) 12,105,442
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (1) (c) Equity Compensation Plans Approved by Security Holders (2)(3) 5,872,753 \$35.77(4) 11,864,597 Equity Compensation Plans not Approved by Security Holders (5) 119,664 \$ 2.41 240,845 Total 5,992,417 \$32.99(4) 12,105,442

 - (1) Includes 1,500,000 shares available for future issuance under the Akamai Technologies, Inc. Amended and Restated 1999 Employee Stock Purchase Plan, as amended, which we refer to herein as the 1999 Employee Stock Purchase Plan.
 At our 2002 Annual Meeting of Stockholders, our stockholders approved an evergreen provision for the 1999 Employee Stock Purchase Plan pursuant to which the number of shares available for issuance automatically increases to up to 1,500,000 shares each June 1 and December 1, subject to an aggregate cap of 20,000,000 shares. - (2) Consists of stock options and other equity rights, such as DSUs and RSUs, issuable under the Akamai Technologies, Inc. Second Amended and Restated 1998 Stock Incentive Plan, which we refer to herein as the 1998 Stock Incentive Plan, the 1999 Employee Stock Purchase Plan, the Akamai Technologies, Inc. 2006 Stock Incentive Plan, which refer to herein as the 2006 Stock Incentive Plan, the Akamai Technologies, Inc. 2009 Stock Incentive Plan, which we refer to herein as the 2009 Stock Incentive Plan and the 2013 Stock Incentive Plan.
-The 1998 Stock Incentive Plan expired in 2008 and the Akamai Technologies, Inc. 2001 Stock Incentive Plan, which we refer to herein as the 2001 Stock Incentive Plan expired in 2011; therefore, no additional shares are available for issuance under such plans.
+The 1998 Stock Incentive Plan expired in 2008 and the Akamai Technologies, Inc. 2001 Stock Incentive Plan, which we refer to herein as the 2009 Stock Incentive Plan and the 2013 Stock Incentive Plan, which we refer to herein as the 2001 Stock Incentive Plan expired in 2011; therefore, no additional shares are available for issuance under such plans.
 The Board of Directors has determined that no additional shares may be issued under the 2006 Stock Incentive Plan or the 2009 Stock Incentive Plan. - (3) Excludes RSUs issuable for, and stock options to purchase up to, 168,284 shares of our common stock.
 Such stock options, having a weighted average exercise price of \$11.24 per share, and RSUs were issued pursuant to stock plans assumed in connection with our acquisitions of Netli, Inc., the parent company of aCerno, Inc., Blaze Software, Inc. and Prolexic Technologies, Inc. No future equity awards may be issued under these plans.